btaskinen/TUNI-web-development-2-2024/Documentation.md

 **Create Docker image and run Frontend as Docker container:**<br>

-Build the image with command, giving it the tag 'frontend':<br>
+Build the image with command, giving it the tag 'frontend' (run command from folder `frontend`):<br>

 `docker build . -t frontend`

 Run the container from the image in detached mode and expose port 5173:<br>

 `docker run -d -p 5173:5173 frontend`

+Open address `http://localhost:5173/` in browser to use frontend.

+### Run whole application

+From the root folder (groupbt), run command:

+`docker compose up -d`

+This will create images and run the containers for the frontend and backend.

+Open address `http://localhost:5173/` in browser to use frontend.

 ## Learning Diary